Ford To Phase Out 'Traditional Ford Sedans' Such As Fusion And Taurus In The U.S.

 "Given declining consumer demand and product profitability, the company will not invest in next generations of traditional Ford sedans for North America," Ford said.

 The cuts will take place over the next few years, Ford said.
-Over that time, it will phase out longstanding brands such as the Ford Fiesta and Taurus — as well as the related Lincoln Continental — from the North American market.
+Over that time, it will phase out longstanding brands such as the Ford Fiesta and Taurus from the North American market.

+Ford says that Lincoln sedans, including the Continental, will not be phased out.

 With the planned cuts, Ford will say farewell to the Fusion sedan, of which 43,176 have been sold so far in 2018 — and the Focus, of which Ford has sold 35,046 cars this year.
 Over the same period, Ford has sold 19,164 Mustangs.